 Examine and monitor permits and water licenses

-Diploma and Advanced Diploma in Water Science and Technology at TUT
+Diploma, Advanced Diploma, M.Tech in Water Science and Technology at TUT

 National, provincial and local government.